felangel/bloc/packages/angular_bloc/README.md

 ## Examples

-- [Simple Counter Example](https://github.com/felangel/Bloc/tree/master/packages/angular_bloc/example) - an complete example of how to create a `CounterBloc` and hook it up to an AngularDart app.
+- [Simple Counter Example](https://github.com/felangel/Bloc/tree/master/packages/angular_bloc/example) - a complete example of how to create a `CounterBloc` and hook it up to an AngularDart app.

 ### Contributors